centre-for-humanities-computing/art-multimodal-benchmark/finetuning/README.md

 ## Usage

 The script has an extensive config section at the top where you can choose between the nine models benchmarked in our paper (via `RUN_MODELS` — by default only `DINOv2-base` is set to run), hyperparameters for each model (epochs, learning rates, etc.), and between two pooling methods (attention-pooling, stats-pooling), then re-run it as you wish.
 Note that the setup is inherently non-deterministic, so re-running it may result in slightly different models than the ones presented in the paper.
+Refer to the variance check in paper to get an idea how much the results might differ per model.

 You can then run the script with: